acstumler/Portfolio-Alanson/README.md

 # Portfolio-Alanson
-Personal website and digital portfolio for Alanson Stumler — founder of LumiLedger
+Personal website and digital portfolio for Alanson Stumler — Founder & President of LumiLedger